Outdoor Research Helium Bivy Review

 Ultimately the larger stuff sack does give you some options.
 You can keep the bivy in the amply sized bag for normal use, and if the occasion calls for it, you can smash the bivy down into a much smaller space.

 We feel like the OR Helium offers some serious bang for your buck.
 But seriously, this is a great bivy.
 It ticks all of the necessary boxes.
-It's comfortable, weather resistant, lightweight, and packable.
-It is also significantly cheaper than it's the closest competitor, the OR Alpine Bivy.
-About 70 bucks cheaper which is significant to most of us.
+It's comfortable, weather-resistant, lightweight, and packable.
+It is also significantly relatively inexpensive compared to many other high-end competitors.